 Getting them to think about and use words like lighter and heavier is great practice for the essential Maths skills they'll be using when they get into the classroom.

 I Can Cook recipes

-And in each episode of I Can Cook, presenter Katy brings the whole learning-to-cook experience to life for a group of young helpers.
-The children learn some simple recipes as well as some kitchen/cookery skills and habits – such as how to mix, stir and sift ingredients, and how to wash your hands before starting to prepare food.
+In I Can Cook, presenter Katy brings the whole learning-to-cook experience to life for a group of young helpers.
+The show teaches simple recipes and useful kitchen skills – such as how to mix, stir and sift ingredients, and how to wash your hands before preparing food and the importance of tidying up!

-There’s no doubt that the secret to success for the whole experience not ending up in a disastrous messy kitchen and two ‘grumpy cooks’, lies in the planning.
+There’s no doubt that the secret to success lies in the planning.
 Try having old newspapers at the ready to cover anything and everything which can easily be scooped up afterwards, old baggy shirts to cover the young cook, big bowls for stirring (reduces the splashing effect!) and plastic covers at the ready for recipe books.
-Then, once it is all over, have your young cook take part in the cleaning up too.
+Then, once it is all over, make sure you involve your young cook in cleaning up too!